Levan of Kakheti

-Levan (ლევანი), also known as Leon (ლეონი) (1503–1574), was a Georgian monarch of the Bagrationi dynasty, who reigned as king of Kakheti in eastern Georgia from 1518/1520 to 1574.
+Levan (ლევანი), also known as Leon (ლეონი) (1503–1574), was a Georgian monarch of the Bagrationi dynasty, who reigned as king (mepe) of Kakheti in eastern Georgia from 1518/1520 to 1574.
 He presided over the most prosperous and peaceful period in the history of the Kakhetian realm.

 Levan's presumed tomb was discovered in the south-western corner of the Gremi church in 2021.

 Biography

-He was the son of George II of Kakheti by his wife Helene née Irubakidze-Cholokashvili.
+He was the son of George II of Kakheti by his wife, Princess Helene Irubakidze-Cholokashvili.
 George II led a series of unsuccessful raids into his western neighbor, kingdom of Kartli, ruled by a rival branch of the Bagrationi.
 In 1513, he was captured and put in prison, while his kingdom was taken over by David X of Kartli.
 Levan was taken by loyal nobles to the mountains and kept there clandestinely until 1518, when they capitalized on the invasion of Kartli by Ismail I, the Safavid Shah of Iran, and proclaimed Levan king of Kakheti.
-David X led his army against Kakheti, but failed to seize Levan and withdrew.
+David X led his army against Kakheti, but failed to capture Levan and withdrew.
 In 1520, the two kings made peace and forged an alliance.

 Having secured the crown, Levan forced the highlanders of eastern Georgia into submission and established friendly relations with the Shamkhal of Tarki in Dagestan.
 In 1521, he mounted an expedition against Hassan-Bey, the ruler of Shaki in Shirvan, took the city and had Hassan executed.

-Shaki was under the patronage of Iran, and when Ismail I marched against Kakheti, Levan’s courage began to fail.
-He officially accepted the shah’s suzerainty and agreed to pay tribute.
+Shaki was under the patronage of Iran, and when Ismail I marched against Kakheti, Levan's courage began to falter.
+He officially accepted the shah's suzerainty and agreed to pay tribute.
 He reaffirmed his loyalty to the new shah, Tahmasp I, in 1541, and even helped him subdue rebellious Shaki in 1551.

-In the 1555 Treaty of Amasya, Ottoman and Saffavid empires divided the South Caucasus in their spheres of influence, with Kakheti falling into the Iranian orbit.
-Pressured by the presence of an Iranian army near the Kakhetian borders, Levan had to send his son Vakhtang (also known as Jesse) as a political hostage to the Saffavid court where the prince was converted to Islam, named Isa-Khan and appointed a governor of Shaki.
-In 1561, he was forced to deny aid to his son-in-law Simon I of Kartli against the Iranians.
+In virtue of the Treaty of Amasya signed in 1555, the Ottoman and Safavid empires divided the South Caucasus into two spheres of influence, with Kakheti falling into the Iranian orbit.
+Pressured by the presence of an Iranian army near the Kakhetian borders, Levan had to send his son Vakhtang (also known as Jesse) as a political hostage to the Saffavid court where the prince was converted to Islam, named Isa-Khan and appointed as governor of Shaki.
+In 1561, Jesse was forced to deny aid to his son-in-law Simon I of Kartli, who was then fighting against the Iranians.
 He allowed, however, his beloved son George to volunteer on the side of Simon, but the Georgian army was crushed at the battle of Tsikhedidi and George himself died on the battlefield.

-Levan, then, attempted to counterbalance the Iranian hegemony by enlisting the Russian support and sent, in 1561, an embassy to Ivan IV.
-Levan’s Russian contacts enabled him to recruit a detachment of the Russian soldiers from the Terek Valley in 1564.
-The presence of the Russian contingent in Kakheti drew a protest from Iran, and Levan was forced to disband it in 1571.
+Henceforth, Levan attempted to counterbalance the Iranian hegemony by enlisting the Russian support and sent, in 1561, an embassy to Ivan IV.
+Levan's Russian contacts enabled him to recruit a detachment of Russian soldiers from the Terek Valley in 1564.
+The presence of a Russian contingent in Kakheti drew an official protest from Iran, and Levan was forced to disband it in 1571.